sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-02/chapter-01/README.md

 After completing the previous lesson, the sCrypt contract part of our Tic-Tac-Toe dApp is completed.
 It should be noted that this APP interface will be written in JavaScript, not sCrypt.
 We assume that you already have the basic knowledge of front-end development, so we won't take the time to introduce the basics of these technologies.

 dApp needs to interact with the contract on the front-end page.
-To do this, we will use the official JavaScript library released by sCrypt —— [scryptlib](https://github.com/sCrypt-Inc/scryptlib).
+To do this, we will use the official JavaScript SDK library released by sCrypt —— [scryptlib](https://github.com/sCrypt-Inc/scryptlib).

-scryptlib is used to integrate the Javascript/TypeScript SDK of the Bitcoin SV smart contract written in the sCrypt language.
+`scryptlib` is used to integrate Bitcoin SV smart contracts written in the sCrypt language with Javascript/TypeScript code.
 With `scryptlib`, you can easily compile, test, deploy, and call contracts.

-The code that uses `scryptlib` to instantiate and call the contract public methods looks like;
+The code that uses `scryptlib` to instantiate and call the contract's public methods looks like;

 ```javascript
 const Tictactoe = buildContractClass(runCompile('tictactoe.scrypt'));